 Another critical element of leadership is confidence.
 Even if what you’re saying is compelling if you’re not confident in delivering it, your sales team won’t believe much less commit to it.
 Conversely, if your plan of attack may be wishful thinking as long as you deliver it in a confident way your team will storm any castle for you.

 This is why the first tip in this article was to plan your communication.
 The plan becomes your road map for the entire conversation.
 It shows you what to do if the conversation goes wrong and how to get it back on track.
 You know what you want to say and you know how you want to say it.
 To amp-up your confidence use a strong voice and slow down your presentation by 20%.
 This combination of voice and slower delivery conveys power and confidence to your sales team.
 If you believe, they will too.
-Check out this article (link to the article will be added here)

 5. Body Language